-ITOCHU has decided to issue US\$500Million Senior Unsecured Bonds due 2026 to raise funds for projects that contribute to SDGs (the "SDGs Bonds").
+In March 2021, ITOCHU became the first trading company to have decided to issue US\$500Million Senior Unsecured Bonds due 2026 to raise funds for projects that contribute to SDGs (the "SDGs Bonds").
 To issue the SDGs Bonds, ITOCHU has established the SDGs Bond Framework in alignment with the Green Bond Principles, 2018, the Social Bond Principles, 2020 and the Sustainability Bond Guidelines, 2018 as administered by ICMA (the International Capital Market Association).
 And it has obtained an external evaluation (second party opinion) from Vigeo Eiris (MOODY'S ESG SOLUTIONS FRANCE SAS) for the conformity of our Framework with principles such as the Sustainability Bond Guidelines.